jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 ### Part III: Finessing the Stack

-Although we've managed to smash the stack, we still dont' know the offset (**how many** `A`s we need to pass in order to reach the `$eip`).
+Although we've managed to smash the stack, we still don't know the offset (**how many** `A`s we need to pass in order to reach the `$eip`).
 To solve this problem, we can use the pwntools `cyclic` command, which creates a string with a recognizable cycling pattern for it to identify:

 <figure class="highlight text"><table><tr><td class="code"><pre><span style="color:#47D4B9"><b>gef➤  </b></span>shell cyclic 48
 aaaabaaacaaadaaaeaaafaaagaaahaaaiaaajaaakaaalaaa